 In some cases, a vein in the thigh will be used as a graft while left in place.
 This is called in situ.
 In this procedure, the valves inside the vein will be removed with a small scope and a small cutting tool.
 The vein will then be attached to the arteries to form a graft.

-For the first 24-48 hours, fluids and pain medicines may be given by IV.You may need to wear an oxygen mask for the first 10-12 hours.An epidural in your back (to numb the site and relieve pain) may be left in place for the first 3-5 days.
-Once this is removed, your doctor will give you pain medicine.
+After the procedure you may be given: Fluids and pain medications by IV for the first 24-48 hours.An oxygen mask for the first 10-12 hours.An epidural in your back to numb the site and relieve pain may be left in place for the first 3-5 days.

 Nausea, vomiting, or